rockymiss/flipthebird/README.md

 # Flip the Bird Game

 For my **Portfolio 2 Project** on the **Code Institute's Diploma in Software Development (E-commerce Applications)** course I have created a card flip game called Flip the Bird.
-It is a three in one flip game.
+The came is a simple memory match game where the user matches cards before their lives run out.
 The user can choose between flipping images of birds, flipping images of feathers or matching bird sounds.

 Link to the deployed website is [here](https://rockymiss.github.io/flipthebird/).